-Pro Football Focus broke down its picks for the weakest link in the starting lineup of the NFL’s top contenders.
+Pro Football Focus broke down its picks for the "worst players on the NFL's best teams" -- more specifically, the weakest link in the starting lineup of the league's top contenders.
 For the Saints, they went with inside linebacker Curtis Lofton, harping on the fact that they have him credited for 14 missed tackles (tied for the league lead at his position).

 My first instinct was to disagree with the choice.
 Although I don’t think Lofton is having a standout season, I think he's been solid.
 He leads the Saints with 67 tackles.
 He's a captain and signal-caller who has played almost every snap for an immensely successful defense.
 And he certainly hasn’t stood out for costing the Saints any games.

 Obviously the run defense struggled last week in a 26-20 loss to the New York Jets.
 But while reviewing the tape of that game, I actually noted that Lofton might have had one of his best performances of the season.
 I don’t blame Lofton for any of Chris Ivory’s three breakaway runs.
 Although it looked bad when Ivory broke through Lofton’s attempted arm tackle on his 52-yard run in the second quarter, Lofton was being blocked on that play by pulling guard Brian Winters and got about as close as he could to stopping Ivory.